 - Represented a general contractor in Utah Federal Court against an Owner concerning the construction of a wastewater treatment facility.
 Serving as lead counsel, Chris negotiated a favorable settlement for his client prior to trial.

 - Represented a general contractor concerning the construction of tunnels and shafts on the McCook Reservoir Project (Chicago, IL).
 A settlement was achieved prior to a hearing scheduled before the Armed Services Board of Contract Appeals.

 - Represented a general contractor concerning the construction of a performing arts center for the Virginia Community College System.
-On the eve of trial, Chris's client obtained a favorable settlement of over $3 million on its affirmative delay and impact claims.
+On the eve of trial, Chris's client obtained a favorable settlement on its affirmative delay and impact claims.

 - Speaker: “Managing Risk in a Complex Global Environment,” Global Construction Summit (presented by Engineering News-Record), New York, NY, October 2017.

 - Co-Author: Chapter 25, Federal Government Construction Contracts Outside the United States, in Forum on Construction Law, American Bar Association, Federal Government Construction Contracts (3d ed.
 2017).

 - Co-Author: “Time Is on (Their) Side: The United Kingdom’s Society of Construction Law’s Delay and Disruption Protocol 2.0,” The Construction Lawyer, Volume 37, Number 4, Fall 2017.

 - Session Chair: “Time-Related Obligations in Key Jurisdictions: An Update,” International Bar Association Annual Conference, Washington, DC, September 2016.